aeadio/dotfiles/zsh/README.md

 ### Subfolder structure (in the order they are loaded):

 - `env.d`: Static environment exports.
 Variables that need to be available to third party applications.
 This is the only portion that is sourced always, including in non-interactive script shells.
 Bootstrapped by the file `env`.
 - `pre.d`: Early initialization, such as loading compinit, prior to other configuration.
+Files are loaded in explicit alphanumeric order.
 - `plugins`: Self-contained feature packages.
   - First-party plugins (mine) are installed as single files directly under `plugins/`.
   - Third-party plugins are installed as folders underneath `plugins/`.
 They are loaded if they contain a `.plugin.zsh` file.
 These are always loaded if present, even if not marked executable.
 Most of these are installed as Git submodules.
 - `functions`: Utility functions used by the user, or by other portions of the configuration.
 These are [autoloaded](https://zsh.sourceforge.io/Doc/Release/Functions.html#Autoloading-Functions) as needed.
 - `widgets`: Functions to be used as [ZLE widgets](https://zsh.sourceforge.io/Doc/Release/Zsh-Line-Editor.html#User_002dDefined-Widgets).
 These are autoloaded, and automatically initialized as ZLE widgets.
 - `rc.d`: Primary Zsh configuration.
 Sets shell options, aliases, decorates the prompt, etc.
+- `post.d`: Late-stage changes, such as initializing any ZLE-impacting plugins after all custom widgets and ZLE configuration has taken place.
+Files are loaded in explicit alphanumeric order.

+Other subfolders, not loaded automatically:

 - `incl.d`: Miscellaneous non-Zsh configuration files that need to be included as input to other commands during initialization.
+- `vendor`: Third party plugins & other vendored-in components which will be loaded manually when needed.

 Individual files can be enabled or disabled by toggling the execute permission -- most files are not sourced or autoloaded if they are not executable on startup.